 The importance of vocabulary to reading cannot be overstated.
 Children who have been read to just 10 minutes a day seem to have much higher comprehension levels as they begin to read for themselves than children who were never read to.
 And reading comprehension may be the single most important factor in academic success in later elementary school and on through middle and high school.

 The importance of vocabulary to reading suggests that formal vocabulary instruction for preschoolers and early elementary students could be beneficial.
-This can be done by actively engaging young children with words in creative ways.
+This can be done by actively engaging young children with words in creative ways, such as preschool reading activities.
 Word games are an especially effective way of helping children interact with new words.
 The Matching Game on vocabulary.co.il lets children manipulate words and pictures in a fun and pressure-free format.
 The game has two modes – – a learning mode, and a play mode.
 There are also fifteen different categories of words to choose from, so teachers and parents can help youngsters focus on a certain theme or subject.

-The internet has opened up a world of possibilities for improving the vocabularies of early learners.
-By using games such as the ones on vocabulary.co.il, teachers and parents can ensure that their young learners are prepared for the adventure of reading and writing.
+The internet has opened up a world of possibilities for improving early learner vocabulary.
+By using games such as the ones dedicated to vocabulary learning, teachers and parents can ensure that their young learners are prepared for the adventure of reading and writing.
 Our generation may not have had access to formal vocabulary instruction in our preschool and early elementary years, but vocabulary lessons for today’s early learners are as close as the nearest computer.